Refillable Ink Cartridges for Fountain Pens

 Check out our blog post for full instructions on how to refill your fountain pen using our refillable ink cartridges!

-Note: The refillable ink cartridge converter arrives empty and does not include ink.
+Note: The refillable ink cartridge converter does not include ink.
 You can fill and refill the cartridge converter with our bottled fountain pen inks.

 Use & Care

-The mini syringe converter is a small plastic cartridge with a metal head and metal syringe pump.
+- Mini syringe converter: small plastic cartridge with a metal cap and syringe.

 Sourced from Kaweco, a high quality German company, through a US distributor.

-The squeeze and syringe converters are made to last and be reused but at the end of life the metal can be pulled apart and recycled and the plastic will go to landfill.
+The syringe converters are made to last and be reused but at the end of life the metal can be pulled apart and recycled and the plastic will go to landfill.